vacp2p/rfc/content/docs/rfcs/38/README.md

 # Implementation status

-logos.co is prepared to share an implementations in Rust which contains an efficiently multi-threaded implementation utilitized by both a simulator and a multi-node constructions.
+logos.co is prepared to share an implementations in Rust which contains an efficiently multi-threaded implementation utilized by both a simulator and a multi-node constructions.
 Expressions of Glacier in Python and Common Lisp are also in limited public review.

 # Interoperability